rogerhyam/wp_rbge_geo_tag/README.md

-# wp_rbge_geo_tag
+# rbge_geo_tag
-Wordpress plugin to add simple geo tagging to Botanics Stories website - probably obsolete now.
+A Wordpress plugin to geo tag posts and display google maps of them